f-dangel/kfac-pinns-experiments/kfac_pinns_exp/exp09_reproduce_poisson2d/debug_kfac.md

 This is a log containing debugging notes about our KFAC implementation.

-I have added the following option to our implementation:
+I have added the following options to our implementation:

 - Adding `--KFAC_USE_EXACT_INTERIOR_GRAMIAN` will use the exact Gramian of the interior loss.
-  The KFAC approximation of the boundary loss will be expanded into its matrix representation, then added to the interior Gramian before adding damping and inverting.
+- Adding `--KFAC_USE_EXACT_BOUNDARY_GRAMIAN` will use the exact Gramian of the boundary loss.

+If at least one Gramian is exact, the pre-conditioner will be expanded as matrix, then damped and inverted.

 ## Ground truth with ENGD